bstadick/XamarinNUnitRunner/README.md

 - Exploring loaded tests by namespace, class, and method
 - Running tests and test cases individually or by namespace, class, or method
 - Viewing overall results and individual results with details
+- Writes output of test results to the console as tests are ran
 - Running tests on a background thread, leaving the GUI thread available to perform other work

 ## Usage